 Finding and winning customers can sometimes be the biggest challenge for a startup, so it’s important to show that you have a solid grasp of how you will reach your target market and what sales channels you plan on using.

 If your marketing and sales process is different than your competitors, it’s important to highlight that here.

 Why are you and your team the right people to build and grow this company?
 What experience do you have that others don’t?
 Highlight the key team members, their successes at other companies, and the key expertise that they bring to the table.

 Even if you don’t have a complete team yet, identify the key positions that you still need to fill and why those positions are critical to company growth.

-Investors will expect to see your sales forecast, profit and loss statement, and cash flow forecast for at least three years.
+Investors will expect to see your financials: sales forecast, income statement (also called profit and loss statement), and cash flow forecast for at least three years.